Caeden117/ChroMapper/README.md

 With that big chart out of the way, here are some reasons why ChroMapper might better appeal to you than the other editors.
 - Being built in **Unity** means ChroMapper has the potential to be visually closer to Beat Saber than any other map editor, and [the results do show.](https://streamable.com/a0lh6)
-- Being **designed for mods** means you can easily design maps that utilize Chroma RGB lighting, ChromaToggle note types, and improvements brought from Mapping Extensions.
+- Being **designed for modded charts** means you can easily design maps that utilize Chroma RGB lighting or improvements brought from Mapping Extensions.
-- **Custom Platforms** outside of the base game set means you can preview your map with other platforms without needing to test in Beat Saber, as well as develop maps that utilize Custom Events.
+- **Custom Platforms** outside of the base game set means you can preview your map with other platforms in the editor.
 - The **Node Editor** allows you to manually input custom data into map objects, and give you a degree of control that no other editor has.
-Want to make a map that utilizes a new mod that uses CustomJSONData?
-ChroMapper has your back!
-- **Beatmap v2 Support** means you do not have to run your song through a conversion tool in order to play it in Beat Saber, upload it to Beat Saver, or load it onto your Oculus Quest.
+- **Beatmap v2 Support** means you do not have to run your song through a conversion tool in order to play it in Beat Saber, upload it to BeatSaver, or load it onto your Oculus Quest.
+- Being **BeatSaver Schema Ready** means you can upload your songs to BeatSaver without need of a tool, or manual conversion.
 - **Open Source** means that you too can contribute to this ever expanding project.

 # Releases